lokesh-mamillapalli/AuraX-Dashboard/README.md

 # AuraX Dashboard

-This is my team project for the DASS course
+This is one of my team project for the DASS course

 ## Introduction